labermt/CST238SRS01/README.md

 # CST238SRS01
 Happy Birthday 2 You

+App Name:

+Happy Birthday 2 You

 Purpose:

 - Learn to create an app with field and form level validation.

-App Name: Happy Birthday 2 You
+Specification:

-Create an app that allows you to type a name and a birthday month and day (not the birth year).
+Create an app that allows you to type a name and a birthday month and day (NOT the birth year).

 Keep a count of how many people entered birthdays and display it in the app.